Skyscanner/backpack/CONTRIBUTING.md

 ```
 </details>

+### Android and iOS (not React Native)

+Backpack also supports native Android and iOS.
+This is separate from React Native, using the Android SDK and UIKit.

+They can be found at [backpack-android](https://github.com/skyscanner/backpack-android) and [backpack-ios](https://github.com/skyscanner/backpack-ios).

 ### Code style

 Backpack uses a combination of [ESLint](https://eslint.org) and [Prettier](https://prettier.io) to enforce coding styles.
 ESLint runs as a pre-commit hook, so it isn't possible to commit code that causes ESLint to fail.